 Assets

-A broader view of assets includes not just cash, but space, equipment, staff skills, intellectual property, networks, and brand, all of which can be leveraged to support long-term financial health.
+A broader view of assets includes not just cash, but also space, equipment, staff skills, intellectual property, networks, and brand, all of which organizations can leverage to support long‑term financial health.

 Partnerships